-- Show relevant documentation in the terminal with: adsysctl help policy admx or man adsyctl-policy-admx. - Microsoft documentation on creating and managing the Central Store.
+- adsysctl help policy admx or man adsyctl-policy-admx. - Create and manage the Central Store.

-2.1.2.
-How to set up the Active Directory Watch Daemon
+2.1.2 How to set up the Active Directory Watch Daemon

-The Active Directory Watch Daemon or adwatchd is a Windows application for automating the otherwise manual process of incrementing the version stanza of a GPT.ini file.
+The Active Directory Watch Daemon (or adwatchd) is a Windows application geared towards automating the manual process of incrementing the version stanza of a GPT.ini file.

-The program can be simplified to the following steps:
+At its core, the program can be simplified to the following steps:

-- Watch a list of user-configured directories and their subdirectories for changes, where only the root directory has a GPT.ini file - When a change is detected, attempt to locate a GPT.ini file at the root of the watched directory or create one if absent
+- watch a list of user-configured directories for changes subdirectories are also watched, but only the root directory will have a GPT.ini file - when a change is detected, attempt to locate a GPT.ini file at the root of the watched directory, or create one if absent